cucumber-attic/website/apps/dynamic/views/_posts/where_should_you_use_bdd.md

 I would like to thank Malin Ekholm and Theo England for proof reading.

-Learn how to produce beautiful living documentation and automated tests with Cucumber and Behaviour-Driven Development this September.
-Taught by Thomas Sundberg and the creator of Cucumber, Aslak Hellesøy.
-Join them for our [BDD Kickstart training](https://cucumber.io/events/bdd-kickstart-stockholm-16) in Stockholm, September 5th-6th.*
+Learn how to produce beautiful living documentation and automated tests with Cucumber and Behaviour-Driven Development this September, taught by Thomas Sundberg.
+Join Thomas for the [BDD Kickstart training](https://cucumber.io/events/bdd-kickstart-stockholm-17) in Stockholm, September 18th-19th.*

 ##References